Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

 Autonomous quantum error correction (AutoQEC)~\cite{doi:10.1098/rspa.1998.0165, PhysRevLett.111.120501} proposes a measurement-free alternative to protect quantum information by designing a passive channel to stabilize the code space.
 Such a channel can be realized via engineered dissipation~\cite{Cirac_Zoller_PRL, verstraete_quantum_2009, harrington_engineered_2022} by coupling the system to a highly dissipative bath system.
-AutoQEC protocols have been proposed for both discrete-variable (DV)~\cite{PhysRevA.72.012306, reiter_dissipative_2017, PhysRevA.83.012304, PhysRevLett.128.020403} and continuous-variable (CV)~\cite{mirrahimi_dynamically_2014, lescanne_exponential_2020, PhysRevX.15.011070, xu_autonomous_2023, gottesman_encoding_2001, campagne-ibarcq_quantum_2020, de_neeve_error_2022} quantum systems, where the latter are typically described by harmonic oscillators.
+AutoQEC protocols have been proposed for both discrete-variable (DV)~\cite{PhysRevA.72.012306, reiter_dissipative_2017, PhysRevA.83.012304, PhysRevLett.128.020403} and continuous-variable (CV)~\cite{mirrahimi_dynamically_2014, lescanne_exponential_2020, PhysRevX.15.011070, xu_autonomous_2023, gottesman_encoding_2001, campagne-ibarcq_quantum_2020, de_neeve_error_2022, Hillman_quantum_2023} quantum systems, where the latter are typically described by harmonic oscillators.
 In superconducting cavity QED systems, the generation of noise-biased bosonic cat qubits using AutoQEC, which enables efficient concatenation~\cite{PhysRevX.9.041053, chamberland_building_2022}, was recently realized in experiment~\cite{putterman_hardware-efficient_2025}.

-A main challenge in realizing AutoQEC is the implementation of strong, collective dissipative interactions.
-Stabilizing DV QEC codes, where the logical qubit is encoded in the correlations between physical qubits, generally requires multi-qubit interactions.
+A major challenge in realizing AutoQEC is implementing strong, collective dissipative interactions.
+Stabilizing DV QEC codes, where the logical information is encoded in the correlations between physical qubits, generally requires multi-qubit interactions.
 These multi-qubit interactions, along with strong couplings to bath systems to realize engineered dissipation, limit the scalability of AutoQEC for DV systems.
 For CV QEC codes, instead of multi-qubit interactions, strong nonlinear dissipation in the oscillator, such as two-photon dissipation for stabilizing cat states~\cite{mirrahimi_dynamically_2014}, is necessary~\cite{PhysRevLett.102.120501} for realizing AutoQEC.
-Strong, controllable, and precise realization of such nonlinear dissipation is a challenging yet crucial element in the realization of CV AutoQEC.